Hansaplast/macOS-SMJobBless-Lazarus-Pascal/README.md

 ***Requirement:***

-Valid Apple Developer ID in order to sign the app bundle and the Helper Tool.
+A valid Apple Developer ID in order to sign the app bundle and the Helper Tool.

 ***Tested and created with:***

-Lazarus 2.1.0 r60620M FPC 3.0.4 x86_64-darwin-cocoa (alpha)
+Lazarus 2.1.0 r60620M FPC 3.0.4 x86_64-darwin-cocoa (alpha) from SVN.

 ## Before you start ##